 - Select the Google Home speakers you want to include then pick a logical name for the group

 Once that's done, you're then ready to cast audio to the speakers in that group.
-Multi-room music playback supports Spotify, TuneIn Radio and Google Play Music, so all you need to do is say "OK Google, play my party playlist downstairs" to get the tunes thumping (replace "party playlist" and "downstairs" with the name of your song/playlist and group name respectively).
+Multi-room music playback supports Spotify, TuneIn Radio and YouTube Music, so all you need to do is say "OK Google, play my party playlist downstairs" to get the tunes thumping (replace "party playlist" and "downstairs" with the name of your song/playlist and group name respectively).

 Unfortunately, Google does not support multi-room audio for other things you might like.
 Podcasts, for example, can only be played on a single device.
 Alarms and timers are also limited to the device they're requested on.
-If you set a timer using a Google Home in the kitchen, it won't carry through to the other Google Home speakers in the lounge or bedroom, for example, which is a shame as such a functionality would be useful.
+If you set a timer using a Google Home in the kitchen, it won't carry through to the other Google Home/Nest speakers in the lounge or bedroom, for example, which is a shame as such a functionality would be useful.